pavel-corsaghin/VOG-Code-Challenge-Android/README.md

-This iOS project for VOG Code Challenge
+This Android project for VOG Code Challenge